East Kemptville Tin

 The redevelopment model primarily involves processing the 5.87 million tonne stockpile of previously-mined oxidized low-grade mineralization, supplemented by selective mining of near-surface fresh higher-grade tin mineralization in the Main and Baby Zone deposits.
 The freshly mined tin mineralization will serve an important purpose in the site rehabilitation concept by allowing for the generation of clean tailings free of sulphide minerals.
 These clean tailings will be used to create a cover for the existing dry-stacked tailings, which will fully remediate the long term environmental liability associated with the tailings and facilitate its ultimate conversion into other long term beneficial uses, such as a solar power generation or agriculture.
 Avalon’s small-scale, re-development model utilizes existing infrastructure and previously-mined material, making the project a low energy, low green-house gas producer.

 The development model utilized for the PEA contemplates a production schedule of approximately 1,300 tonnes per annum of a 55% tin concentrate for 19 years, with tin concentrates being sold and shipped for treatment in international markets.
 The PEA concludes that the small-scale re-development model for tin concentrate production at East Kemptville is economically viable at current tin prices in the range of US$20,000 to US$22,000/tonne.
-Assuming an average go-forward tin price of US$21,038/tonne (as forecast by the World Bank Commodity Price outlook for 2020), and an exchange rate of CAD 1.30/USD, the Project has an indicated pre-tax IRR of 15.0% and an NPV of C$17.9 million at an 8% discount rate.
+Assuming an average go-forward tin price of US$21,038/tonne, and an exchange rate of CAD 1.30/USD, the project has an indicated pre-tax IRR of 15.0% and an NPV of C$17.9 million at an 8% discount rate.
 The initial capital cost is estimated at C$31.5 million.
 Average annual revenues from sales are calculated as C$17.75 million vs. annual production costs of C$11.6 million.

 In Situ Unmined Mineral Resource Estimate, East Kemptville Main and Baby Zones